-SMCS ONE-TO-ONE COMPUTING INITIATIVE
+ONE-TO-ONE COMPUTING INITIATIVE

 St. Mary Catholic School strives to keep pace with the ever-changing technological world.
-A one-to-one computing initiative for all students in grades five through eight is utilized to enhance our curriculum.
-Parents must attend a mandatory orientation meeting and submit a signed Student/Parent Electronic Device Agreement prior to their children being issued an iPad or Chromebook.
+A one-to-one computing initiative for all students in grades kindergarten through eight is utilized to enhance our curriculum.
+Parents must attend an orientation meeting and submit a signed Student/Parent Electronic Contract Agreement prior to their children being issued an iPad or Chromebook.